kubedb/docs/docs/setup/monitoring/builtin.md

 # Monitoring KubeDB Operator with builtin Prometheus

-This tutorial will show you how to configure builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper to monitor KubeDB operator.
+This tutorial will show you how to configure builtin [Prometheus](https://github.com/prometheus/prometheus) scraper to monitor KubeDB operator.

 ## Before You Begin